Nigeria crisis

 Protection

-especially of children, women and the elderly.
+especially of children, women and older people.

 What’s happening in Nigeria?